tackme31/data-expunged/README.md

 # [DATA EXPUNGED]
 ## Special Installation Procedures
-This extension is not yet available on Chrome Web Store.
-To installation, build this project and load as a unpacked extension.
+[DATA EXPUNGED] is not contained currently.
+Civilians can install by anyone through the Chrome Web Store.

+- [[DATA EXPUNGED] - Chrome Web Store](https://chrome.google.com/webstore/detail/data-expunged/lmoeanpjjaliocmmbjloeiccpkoccado)

+In order to use for research purposes, follow the steps below.

-1. Clone this repository
+1. Clone this repository.
-1. `pnpm install` & `pnpm build`
+1. `pnpm install` & `pnpm build`.
 1. Load `/extensions` folder as a unpacked extension.

 ## Description
-[DATA EXPUNGED] is a Google Chrome extension to hide text like SCP format.
-With this extension, you can mask passages that contain words you do not want to see, as shown below.
+[DATA EXPUNGED] is a Google Chrome extension to hide specific texts like SCP format.
+This extension masks passages that contain words the user does not want to see, as shown below.

 ![](./img/example.png)